GSA/piv-guides/pages/template-2.md

 ## If You Don't Have a Topic

-If you would like to write a FICAM Guide but don't yet have a topic, the open **Issues** lists in the GSA GitHub repositories is a good place to start.
-The open Issues lists discuss many technical issues in search of contributors.
-To review the open Issues, select a repository:
+If you would like to write a FICAM Guide but don't yet have a topic, the open **Issues** lists in the GSA repositories is a good place to start.
+Select a repository and then click on the **Issues** tab at the top of the repository window.

   * **PIV-Guides:**  [PIV-Guides](https://github.com/GSA/piv-guides){:target="blank"}
   * **FPKI-Guides:**  [FPKI-Guides](https://github.com/GSA/fpki-guides){:target="blank"}